fynnfluegge/codeqai/README.md

 - 🔎 Semantic code search
 - 💬 GPT-like chat with your codebase
 - 💻 100% local embeddings and llms
-- 🌐 Also OpenAI and Azure OpenAI support
+- 🌐 OpenAI and Azure OpenAI support

 > [!NOTE]
-> You will get better results if your code is well documented.
+> There will be better results if the code is well documented.
 You might consider [doc-comments-ai](https://github.com/fynnfluegge/doc-comments.ai) for code documentation generation.

 ## 🚀 Usage
 Start semantic search: